chrisck77/Uk-Traffic-Accident-Data/README.md

 created working table WRK from RAW data created Derived tables BLD from WRK (joined table)

-##### note that the vehicle data set --> can be anywhere from 1 up to 20+ vehicles sharing same accident because they are from the same accident
+note that the vehicle data set --> can be anywhere from 1 up to 20+ vehicles sharing same accident because they are from the same accident
-##### Accident vehicle data will have unique accident number for each row
+Accident vehicle data will have unique accident number for each row

 #### ETL3 Part 2 	Accident file
 error checking  - filters (WHERE, ISNUMERIC <> 1, LEN, ISDATE) PROC's stored procedures

-### VISUALISATION with TABLEAU  - using MS SQL Express to filter accident file back into a csv for opening with Tableau
+### VISUALISATION with TABLEAU
+Using MS SQL Express to filter accident file back into a csv for opening with Tableau